terrapane/aescrypt_private_build/README.md

 Private Build
 =============

-This container is used to create a private build of AES Crypt.
+This container is used to create a private build of AES Crypt for Linux.
 One may build either the desktop (GUI) or command-line (CLI) version.

 # Creating the build container